 - Key Features: Vercel specializes in static site hosting and serverless functions.
 It offers a simple and intuitive deployment process, automatic scaling, and supports multiple frameworks and languages.

-- Pros: Easy deployment and scalability, serverless functions for dynamic functionality, CDN integration for global content delivery, support for various frameworks, some CMSs like Sanity are developing features specifically for Vercel.
+- Pros: Easy deployment and scalability, serverless functions for dynamic functionality, CDN integration for global content delivery, and support for various frameworks.
+Some CMSs like Sanity are developing features specifically for Vercel.

-- Cons: Gets expensive quickly, doesn’t provide the same level of native Shopify support as Oxygen.
+- Cons: Gets expensive quickly and doesn't provide the same level of native Shopify support as Oxygen.